stallhoard/phasmo-wiki/docs/mechanics/states/IdleState.md

 ## Overview
 Idle state is a fundamental state in the game.
-It allows the ghost to transition to other states, it's some sort of a 'bridge'.
+It allows the ghost to transition to other states, it's some sort of a 'bridge'

 ## Mechanics
 - Ghosts in idle state can't do anything, they just stand still, and wait 2.0 - 6.0 seconds before exiting it